-Residential Care Setting and safe start Requirements
+Residential Care Setting Safe Start Requirements

-- 1. Follow the Centers of Disease Control and Prevention (CDC) Department of Health (DOH) and local health jurisdictions' (LHJs) (when applicable) infection control guidelines to slow COVID-19 spread - 2.
-Cooperate with the local health officer or his/her designee in the conduct of an outbreak investigation, including compliance with all recommended or ordered infection prevention measures, testing of staff, and testing of residents.
+- 1. Follow the Centers of Disease Control and Prevention (CDC), Department of Health (DOH), and local health jurisdictions' (LHJs) (when applicable) infection control guidelines to slow COVID-19 spread.
+If there is a difference between state and federal guidance follow the more restrictive guidance - 2.
+Cooperate with the local health officer or his/her designee in the conduct of an outbreak investigation, including compliance with all recommended or ordered infection prevention measures, testing of staff, and testing of residents. - 3.
+Follow this DSHS and DOH Safe Start for LTC document.
+This document is guidance for LTC and is not included in the Healthy Washington Roadmap to Recovery

-- 3. Follow this DSHS and DOH Safe Start for LTC plan.
-This document is guidance for LTC and is not included in the Healthy Washington Roadmap to Recovery. - 4.
-Individual facility types have state statute or rules that requires a facility to impose actions to protect the residents by activating their infection control plan. - 5.
-The LHJ or DOH have the authority to return a facility to more restrictive operations in response to any infectious disease and/or COVID-19 outbreak. - Examples that may require a facility to return to more restrictive operations include but are not necessarily limited to new outbreaks of COVID-19 in their facility as determined by the LHJ or DOH.
+- 4. Individual facility types have state statute or rules that requires a facility to impose actions to protect the residents by activating their infection control plan. - 5.
+The LHJ or DOH have the authority to return a facility to more restrictive operations in response to any infectious disease and/or COVID-19 outbreak.
+Examples that may require a facility to return to a more restrictive phase of the Safe Start for LTC include but are not necessarily limited to new outbreaks of COVID-19 in their facility, as determined by the LHJ or DOH.
 The LHJ and DOH under WAC 246-101-505 and WAC 246-101-605 have the authority to conduct public health investigations and institute control measures and, pursuant to WAC 246-101-305, LTCs are obligated to cooperate with these investigations.
 Please refer to the DOH definition of an outbreak found here: Interim COVID-19 Outbreak Definition for Healthcare Settings